deanpatel2/deanpatel2.github.io/projects.md

 ---

-Some projects I have worked on:
+Some projects I have completed:
-- Software
+- Games
   - Maze generator and solver (private repo) in *Java*
   - Tetris (private repo) in *Racket*
   - Flood-it (private repo) in *Java*
   - Freecell (private repo) in *Java*

+- Software
+  - Image Processor (private repo) in *Java*

 - Football Analytics
   - [Premier League Webscraper](https://github.com/deanpatel2/FotMob-PL-Webscraper) in *Python*
   - [What were the best predictors of Euro 2020?](https://github.com/deanpatel2/euro2020-best-predictor-stat) in *Python*

+Current project in progress:

+- Evaluating Passes: fitting a statistical model to determine how "good" a pass is using football data